Henry Stone on Seymour Stein of Sire Records:

 Seymour Stein would be the one on the right

-The same year that (future) music mogul Seymour Stein inked the liner notes for a Columbia collection of classic country hits culled from Cincinnati’s King label, Stein would compose text to accompany a corresponding compilation of King rhythm & blues hits that would similarly enjoy release on almighty Columbia’s hallowed red label as one his earlier Sire Productions: 18 King Size Rhythm & Blues Hits from 1967.
+The same year that (future) music mogul Seymour Stein inked the liner notes for a Columbia collection of classic country hits culled from Cincinnati’s King label, Stein also composed text to accompany a corresponding compilation of King rhythm & blues hits that likewise would enjoy release on almighty Columbia’s hallowed red label, as one his earlier Sire Productions: 18 King Size Rhythm & Blues Hits from 1967.

 LP of King R&B HIts remixed for stereo and issued on Columbia